 There is an application process for first-year students who wish to enroll in an FRS course.
 The application for the Spring 2025 semester was due on Nov.
 6, and students could rank their top five choices in the application portal.

-According to Dun, there is no preference for students who already enrolled in an FRS course in the fall semester, and the algorithm “maximizes enrollment according to students’ prioritized lists.”
+According to Dun, there is no preference for students who had not already enrolled in an FRS course in the fall semester, and the algorithm “maximizes enrollment according to students’ prioritized lists.”
 However, Dun did say that he does not have specific back-end knowledge of how the algorithm works.
 Dun believes the rumor of the algorithm prioritizing students who have yet to take a Freshman Seminar stems from an older system from around five years ago where students wrote applications for courses.

 “We wanted anyone who wanted to take a course just to be able to put their list in and take a course,” Dun said.